Agtheo09/robot-autotuner-ftc/README.md

-# robot-parameter-autotune
+# Road Runner Tuner
-This program uses Python OpenCV and Apriltag Detection in order to locate the robot in the field and tune Road Runner Parameters
+This program is only for testing purposes and on a match is not legal.
+It's a powerful way to tune your PIDF Feedforward Values for the Robot.